kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ```
 That's it.

-Additionally you can manually start JATOS now with `systemctl start` and stop with `shell systemctl stop`.
+Additionally you can manually start JATOS now with `systemctl start` and stop with `systemctl stop`.

 You can disable the service with `systemctl disable`.
 If you change the service file you need `systemctl daemon-reload` to let the system know.